 Wenn Sie in diesen Transistoren auskennen oder haben, einiges für Verkauf oder Handel zu haben, in Verbindung.

 This shows a rather plain RL32g glass-bodied diode.
 I think the suffix g denotes the glass body, and this may be a later version of the metal RL32 that appears in the D.A.T.A. book 'Semiconductor Diode & Rectifier Characteristics Tabulation 1961 vol VII': it is a germanium point-contact type.
-The RL series went on to higher numbers 1nn and 2nn.
-Rather puzzlingly, the 1954 book 'Kristalloden Technik' by Rost mentions only RLnnn types with numbers greater than 100.

 This image shows an SD50 junction diode in a very crudely shaped and painted package.
 It looks like an attempt at the VASCA SO-2 glass bulb.
 It is found in the D.A.T.A. book 'Semiconductor Diode & Rectifier Characteristics Tabulation 1961 vol VII': it is a silicon diffused-junction type and the radiomuseum entry suggests that it is not particularly early.

 If you know about Siemens earliest semiconductors, or have have some for sale or trade, please

 The first transistors that Siemens made were the point-contact types TS13 and TS33, which are packaged in the typical cartridge case shown.
 These are described in the magazine 'Funkschau' issue 21 for 1953, published in November of that year.

 I am very interested in finding examples or Siemens data sheets for these devices so if you know about these transistors, or have have some for sale or trade, please